spexod/Portal/README.md

 (docker-compose.yml,  nginx-setup.conf, nginx.conf) to set up a
 containerized sever on any computer with Docker and Docker-Compose.
 ## Running on a Sever/Local Machine Setup

+### Warning
+[Docker](https://docs.docker.com), which is required to run the SpExoDisks website server, downloads a lot of files, and new versions of Python, NginX, Node base images as well as the changes made to the code base for the SpExoDisks website.
+It is recommended to have a fast internet connection and a lot of storage space.
+Periodically, you may find it helpful to run

+`docker system prune --all`

+to remove all old images, containers, caches, etc. (everything that is not currently running).
+I find that I have enough hard disk space, but that my back-up storage drives get full much faster.

 ### Initial Setup
 This repo (SpExServer) is super lightweight, it does not contain the code (and in the future, simply the docker images) needed to build the